usefulalgorithm/usefulalgorithm/README.md

 - _人工島_, by 電球
 - _Lifetime_, by Erika de Casier
 - _smallest things_, by Memotone
+- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _Muzak for the Encouragement of Unproductivity_, by Jasmine Guffond
-- _THE FUTURE IS HERE AND EVERYTHING NEEDS TO BE DESTROYED_, by The Armed
 - _Let God Sort Em Out_, by Clipse, Pusha T, Malice
 - _Cadejos + Those Who Pass Between Fleeting Words (Remastered 2025)_, by Mamaleek
 - _Dance Tonight!
 Revolution Tomorrow!_, by Orchid
-- _馬_, by betcover!!

 </details>